curious-being-community/curious-being-community.github.io/index.md

 ## Take your next step!

 - Become a member of our online community [on Discord](https://discord.gg/rgZbWTQxVF).
-- Attend [our Meetups](https://www.meetup.com/curious-being/) online and in-person.
+- Attend [one of our events](https://www.tickettailor.com/events/curiousbeing) online and in-person.
 - Take a look at the [community calendar](https://calendar.google.com/calendar/embed?src=c_37b7e85c1a8e8f45692e210211bc773bec508811ed9a583a9a0d7aaefa52331d%40group.calendar.google.com&ctz=Europe%2FLondon) and find upcoming events.
-- Find out more about [Anita](https://www.linkedin.com/in/anitatoze-psychotherapist-consultant/) and [Matthew](https://www.linkedin.com/in/matthew-bellringer/).
+- Find out more about [Matthew](https://www.linkedin.com/in/matthew-bellringer/), who organises the community.
 - Consider [donating](https://buy.stripe.com/fZe2aW9Y45491oscMM) to support the costs and development of the project.

 ## Calendar of Events